bigfix/developer.bigfix.com/site/reference/types/firewall-authorized-application.md

 # type: firewall authorized application

-The &amp;lt;firewall authorized application&amp;gt; inspectors apply to applications that are authorized to exchange traffic through the Windows Firewall.
+The &lt;firewall authorized application&lt; inspectors apply to applications that are authorized to exchange traffic through the Windows Firewall.
 These properties correspond to the INetFwAuthorizedApplication interface in the Windows Firewall API.
 The Windows Firewall is supported on Windows XP SP2.
-For more information, search for &amp;#39;Windows Firewall API&amp;#39; at the msdn site (http://msdn.microsoft.com/library/).
+For more information, search for &#39;Windows Firewall API&#39; at the msdn site (http://msdn.microsoft.com/library/).

 # enabled of &lt;firewall authorized application&gt; : boolean